-As of May 1, 2018, we had approximately \$157 million outstanding on our revolving credit facility.
+As of April 25, 2019, we had approximately \$142 million outstanding on our revolving credit facility.
 The initial maturity date of our revolving credit facility is September 8, 2021, subject to two six-month extension options, which may be exercised by us upon satisfaction of certain conditions.
 The initial maturity date of our term loan is September 8, 2022.
-As of May 1, 2018, we had approximately \$300 million outstanding under our term loan.
+As of April 25, 2019, we had approximately \$300 million outstanding under our term loan.

 Borrowings under our revolving credit facility and our term loan bear interest on the outstanding principal amount at the applicable rate based on our credit rating level, plus, as applicable, (i) a LIBOR rate determined by reference to the cost of funds for U.S. Dollar deposits for the relevant period, or the Eurodollar Rate, or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by KeyBank National Association as its "prime rate," and (c) the Eurodollar Rate plus 1.00%, for our revolving credit facility, or 1.10%, for our term loan.
-As of May 1, 2018, the interest rate on our revolving credit facility was 2.91% per annum and the interest rate on our term loan was 3.01% per annum.
+As of April 25, 2019, the interest rate on our revolving credit facility was 3.5% per annum and the interest rate on our term loan was 3.6% per annum.
+The Company has entered into interest rate swap agreements such that the interest rate on our term loan has been fixed at 3.1% through August 31, 2022.

 KeyBank National Association, an affiliate of KeyBanc Capital Markets, is an administrative agent, swing line lender, L/C issuer and lender under our revolving credit facility and an administrative agent and lender our term loan.
-Capital One, National Association, an affiliate of Capital One, is a lender under our revolving credit facility and an administrative agent and lender our term loan.
+Capital One, National Association, an affiliate of Capital One, is a lender under our revolving credit facility and an administrative agent and lender under our term loan.
 Accordingly, an affiliate of KeyBanc Capital Markets and an affiliate of Capital One will receive pro rata portions of any net proceeds of the offering used to repay borrowings under our revolving credit facility or our term loan.